Configuration

 Shell Script Install Default Directories

-For all operating systems, the default data and config directories for the bee start
+For all operating systems, the default data and config directories for the bee start startup method can be found using the bee printconfig command:

-This will print out a complete default Bee node configuration file to the terminal, the config
+This will print out a complete default Bee node configuration file to the terminal, the config and data-dir values show the default directories for your system:

 config: /root/.bee.yaml